 In January 2008, Commissioner Nina Shea addressed human rights abuses and religious persecution in Burma at an off-the-record briefing of the congressional Task Force on International Religious Freedom.
-Commissioner Felice D. Gaer testified before the U.S. Commission on Security and Cooperation in Europe (Helsinki Commission) Fully integrating religious freedom into the U.S. foreign policy agenda will continue to be a key challenge for U.S. policymakers in future decades as they work to advance this fundamental freedom in accordance with the IRFA legislation.
+Commissioner Felice D. Gaer testified before the U.S. Commission on Security and Cooperation in Europe (Helsinki Commission) in February 2008.

-in February 2008.
 She reviewed the record of the Organization on Security and Cooperation in Europe (OSCE) in combating anti-Semitism, noting that anti-Semitism poses a significant danger to the security of OSCE participating states.
 In March, Commissioner Shea spoke about religious freedom conditions in Iran at a meeting of the bipartisan Iran Working Group.